Clinical Informatics Fellowship

 How to Apply

 Applications to the Washington University Clinical Informatics Fellowship Program for the 2019 cycle must be submitted through the Electronic Residency Application Service (ERAS).
 The fellowship can be found on the ERAS/AAMC website under Clinical Informatics (Pediatrics).
 Paper applications will not be accepted.
-Applications for July 2019 will be reviewed on a rolling basis until November 15, 2018; early applications are encouraged.
+Applications to the Washington University Clinical Informatics Fellowship Program for the 2020 cycle will open in July of 2019.
+Please save the date and return to this page to submit your application in July.

 Program name: Washington University/B-JH/SLCH Consortium Program